locationtech/geotrellis/docs/guide/vectors.rst

 easily handle triangulations over 10s or 100s of millions of points (though the latter scale especially may require distribution via Spark to do so in a reasonable time/memory envelope).
-Smaller scale applications can easily compute Delaunay triangulations of arrays of JTS Coordinates (GeoTrellis Points are too heavyweight given the scale of our intended applications, though they may be converted to Coordinates via ``_.jtsGeom.getCoordinate``) using our method extensions:
+Smaller scale applications can easily compute Delaunay triangulations of arrays of JTS Coordinates using our method extensions (``Points`` are too heavyweight for applications of tens of millions of points or more, though they may be converted to Coordinates via the ``getCoordinate`` method):

 .. code-block:: scala